linuxkit/linuxkit/projects/etcd/README.md

 docker run --rm -ti etcd.local etcdctl cluster-health
 ```

-You can perform rolling updates, by for example, switching the kernel version in `etcd.yml`, build a new moby, e.g., `moby build -name etcd-4.10 etcd`, update `infrakit.json`, and then commit the new configuration to InfraKit: `infrakit group commit infrakit.json`.
+You can perform rolling updates, by for example, switching the kernel version in `etcd.yml`, build a new moby, e.g., `linuxkit build -name etcd-4.10 etcd`, update `infrakit.json`, and then commit the new configuration to InfraKit: `infrakit group commit infrakit.json`.

 ## Infrakit GCP setup